Janarthanan-2002/Tic-Tac-Toe/README.md

 Tic-tac-toe, noughts and crosses, or Xs and Os is a paper-and-pencil game for two players who take turns marking the spaces in a three-by-three grid with X or O.

-Developed Tic-tac-toe using c++ and oops
+Developed Tic-tac-toe using c++ and oops.